');

 About Washington, WV

-Washington is a small community in West Virginia with a population of 1,129 residents.
-The median household income is $44,882 per year, which is below the national average.
-The median age in Washington is 56.7 years.
+Washington is a small town located in West Virginia with a population of 1,129 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $44,882 per year, which is 40% below the national median of $75,149.
+The median age of 56.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Washington, WV